White cake

 White cake is a type of cake that is made without egg yolks.
-White cakes were also once known as silver cakes.
+It was also once known as silver cake.

 White cakes can be butter cakes or sponge cakes.
 They became widely available in the later part of the 19th century, and became associated with weddings and christenings.

 Ingredients and techniques

 The key difference between a white cake and others is the absence of egg yolks or other ingredients that would change the color of the cake.
 (Egg yolks give yellow cake its color.)
 This decision affects the cake structurally.
 Because of the lack of egg yolks, the cake has less fat to impede its rise.
 White cakes tend also to be slightly less tender than cakes made with whole eggs.

 White cake typically calls for cake flour rather than all-purpose flour to create a lighter batter with a finer crumb.
 White cakes are often vanilla-flavored.
 Sometimes artificial clear vanilla extract is used to preserve the white color.

 White cake can be made by the creaming or reverse creaming mixing methods; the latter can be used to make tiered cakes with a tighter crumb that will stand up to stacking.